NPR Logo

 • Black has a fundamental approach, extensive broadcasting experience, and confidence in the future.
 The company does not plan to leave the air.
 For stability, two centers have been established in different parts of the country, and sponsors and government funding are being secured.
 Therefore, the company is ready to survive in any situation.

-• Blue business skills, thoughtful planning, and creating professional programs that users demand.
+• Blue business skills, thoughtful planning, and the creation of professional programs that users demand.

-• White renewal, the ability to start from the beginning.
+• White renewal: the ability to start anew.

 NPR Symbol